NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Experiments

 \subsubsection{Baselines}

-For evaluation on unseen complex reasoning problems, we adopt Qwen2.5-7B-Instruct-1M, the base model of our Graph-R1-7B, as the baseline.
-For evaluation on seen NP-hard graph problems, we consider both general-purpose language models and graph-oriented models.
-The general-purpose models include: (i) closed-source models, GPT-4o \cite{GPT4OpenAI} and Claude-3.5-Sonnet \cite{claude35sonnet}; (ii) open-source reasoning models, QwQ-32B \cite{qwq32b}, S1.1-7B \cite{muennighoff2025s1}, and DeepScaleR-1.5B-Preview \cite{deepscaler2025} ; and (iii) open-source non-reasoning models Llama3-70B-Instruct \cite{llama3modelcard} and our base models (Qwen2.5-7B-Instruct-1M \cite{qwen2.5-1m} and Qwen2.5-1.5B \cite{qwen2.5}).
-The graph-oriented models include Llama-8B-GT \cite{graphthought} and Graphwiz-7B-DPO \cite{chen2024graphwiz}.
+For comparison on NP-hard graph problems, we consider both general-purpose language models and graph-oriented models.
+The general-purpose models include: (i) closed-source models, GPT-4o \cite{GPT4OpenAI} and Claude-3.5-Sonnet \cite{claude35sonnet}; (ii) open-source reasoning models, QwQ-32B \cite{qwq32b} and S1.1-7B \cite{muennighoff2025s1} ; and (iii) open-source non-reasoning models Llama3-70B-Instruct \cite{llama3modelcard} and our base models (Qwen3-8B-Base \cite{qwen3} and Qwen2.5-7B-Instruct-1M \cite{qwen2.5-1m}).
+The graph-oriented models include Graphwiz-7B-DPO \cite{chen2024graphwiz}, Llama-8B-GT \cite{graphthought} and G1-7B \cite{g1}.
+For evaluation on unseen reasoning tasks, we adopt the base models of our \model-8B and \model-7B, namely Qwen3-8B-Base and Qwen2.5-7B-Instruct-1M.
+We additionally include larger models from the same family, Qwen3-14B-Base and Qwen2.5-14B-Instruct-1M, as scaling baselines.
 Additional details about these baselines are provided in Appendix~\ref{app:baselines}.